 The paratransit vehicle coincides with the overall rebranding of SST’s paratransit service to AccessTheBoat.
 The name acknowledges the focus of paratransit service that promotes accessibility to transportation within the SST service area.
-With more than 750 passenger trips in 2020 (despite COVID), the program continues to grow in popularity and is a dynamic component to an active passenger segment SST serves.
+With more than 575 passenger trips in 2021 (despite COVID), the program continues to prove popular and is a dynamic component to an active passenger segment SST serves.

 The City of Steamboat Springs offers paratransit transportation service at no cost to those who are unable to independently use SST bus service, or other fixed route service due to a disability or health related condition some, or all of the time.
 This service is provided as part of the requirements of the Americans with Disabilities Act (ADA).
 Information about paratransit can be obtained at www.steamboatsprings.net/transit.